volantebjb/neutrino.live/README.md

 ## Acknowledgements

-This project is based on the teachings from the "Microservices with .NET and Next.js" course on Udemy by TryCatchLearn.
-Special thanks to TryCatchLearn for providing valuable insights and knowledge.
+This project is based on the teachings from the ["Microservices with .NET and Next.js"](https://www.udemy.com/course/build-a-microservices-app-with-dotnet-and-nextjs-from-scratch) course on Udemy by Neil Cummings.
+Special thanks to Neil Cummings for providing valuable insights and knowledge.

 ## License